Baraban511/barab.me/src/pages/posts/cloudflarePages.md

 lang: 'en'
 ---
 # 1st: Speed
 [Cloudflare pages](https://pages.cloudflare.com/) is running with V8 runtime.
 It makes the developement harder because API aren't the same than node js and some packages aren't available.
 But it makes the website faster.
 It's a tradeoff that I'm willing to make.
-The website is host on Cloudflare's global network, like Vercel or Netlify.
+The website is host on Cloudflare's global network, like with Vercel or Deno deploy.

 # 2nd: Global Cloudflare experience
 Cloudflare also helps you to manage your domain dns and ssl certificate.
 It's a great experience to have everything in one place.
 The dashboard is complete and not overwhelming.
 Cloudflare also have a lot of optimization that you can enable with one click.